-Installing the flashing for a through the roof radon pipe is often a great concern for many due to the potential for leaks.
-But as you will see below it's really not that difficult to install a flashing properly.
+Installing flashing for a through-the-roof radon pipe is often a major concern for many people due to the potential for leaks.
+However, as you’ll see below, it’s actually quite straightforward to install flashing correctly.

 Decide where the fan will go in the attic and run the pipe.
 From your vertical section of pipe where the fan will mount use a plumb bob to find the center of the pipe on the underside of the roof deck.
 Drive a nail up through the shingles above.